kyleschmolze/kyrel/README.md

 ## Instructions

 Clone this repo!
+(Or click "Download ZIP" on the right).

 There are three problem sets, organized by difficulty: [day_1](/challenges/day1.md), [day_2](/challenges/day2.md), [day_3](/challenges/day3.js).

 Solutions may be found in the [/solutions](/challenges/solutions) folder.
 NO PEEKING!
 Try your darndest before you give up.
 The name of the solution file will match the title of the problem.
-For example, the solution to **turn_3rd_cell_blue** can be found at [challenges/solutions/turn_3rd_cell_blue.md](challenges/solutions/turn_3rd_cell_blue.md).
+For example, the solution to **turn_3rd_cell_blue** can be found at [challenges/solutions/turn_3rd_cell_blue.js](challenges/solutions/turn_3rd_cell_blue.js).

 ### Using kyrel.js